 I just have to decide whether it’s a good change or a bad change.

 In a few days, I’ll no longer have a piece of paper to protect me.
 Of course that’s all it’s ever been.
-If he really wanted to come after me, he would— regardless (that’s what the weapons are for, right?).
+If he really wanted to come after me, he would— regardless.
 I think there’s value to that piece of paper though, even if it’s not some sort of almighty mystical thing that repels bullets or puts up a force field.
 It’s affirmation that what he did to me was wrong, that I was right to stand up against him, and that when we reach out for help, sometimes it will come.
 We shouldn’t just deal with it or get over it or take the burden of fixing a situation on ourselves.
 That piece of paper reminds me that a truly shitty situation can be reversed.

 I really can’t wrap my mind around the fact it’s been three years.